 The new road will also improve access to the motorway and other strategic roads from industry at Moulton Park, Round Spinney and Lodge Farm Industrial Estates.

-It is anticipated that the road will be funded by a combination of government and developer funding.
+It is anticipated that the road will be funded by a combination of central government, local government and developer funding.

 Government funding of £7.93m has been allocated from the South East Midlands Local Enterprise Partnership Local Growth Deal.